 How I transformed my outdated fireplace

 I think my biggest hurdle in this whole thing was that I didn’t feel like I yet had the right inspiration.
-Everything I saw on Pinterest about making over a natural stone fireplace sparked little more than a “meh” and none of it looked easy.
+Every tutorial I saw on Pinterest about making over a natural stone fireplace sparked little more than a “meh” and none of it looked easy.
 Some of it looked simple enough, but permanent, and I struggled for a long time with not recognizing any of them as what I really wanted.
 I guess it’s a gut thing; I would know the right vibe when I saw it, maybe?
 Almost everything I did see gave me more and more info on what I didn’t want, not what I did!
 Not farmhouse.
 Not brick.
 Not too modern.
 Not marble.
 Lots of my house renovations have of morphed into white walls to brighten rooms where I didn’t feel enough light came in.
 The fireplace felt like it sucked all the light back out.

 That went on long enough to where I got incredibly frustrated with my indecision.
 Perhaps painting the house (another 10+ year project I kept putting off but completed earlier this year) pushed me to start putting more effort into figuring out the best way to get a contemporary look and finally commit.
 I did lots of scrolling through Pinterest and it helped me realize that I wanted to cover over the natural stones (somewhat, but not entirely) to achieve a more modern fireplace look.
 I researched and considered my options, each with their pros and cons: